woopzz/arithmetic-expression-parser/README.md

 - Accepts only one line.
 The parser stops when it consumes "\n".
 - The AST node generator is ommited.
 Not worth it in my case.
 - Fail-fast.
 I'm not bothered by getting errors one-by-one in this case.
 - Different error messages.
-Because we accept only one line, there is no need to store a line number.
+Because it accepts only one line, there is no need to store a line number.
 Instead, start & end column numbers are stored.
 When an error occurs, these numbers are used in the error message.
 - No checking that operands are numbers.
 All valid expressions boil down to numbers so, if I get it right, such situation cannot occur.

 Important!
 It exceeds the Python default recursion limit (`1000` for the interpreter on my machine).
 Hence `sys.setrecursionlimit(3000)`.
 It works for me.
 But there are some caveats about changing the recursion limit.
 [Check this thread.](https://stackoverflow.com/questions/3323001/what-is-the-maximum-recursion-depth-and-how-to-increase-it)